sSimuSs/pygrabbers/README.md

 parsers written in Python

 # configured sites
-- catalog.onilner.by (by product key)
+- catalog.onilner.by (by product key, with replacing own watermark)